NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 We are going to look at Naïve vs Primed human ES cells, and as control we have EZH2-inhibitor treatment, which removes H3K27m3 from the cells, creating a baseline for technical background.

 There are 3 replicates for each condition.
-In the first part of the tutorial you will run replicate 1, and results for all replicates are available in the second part.
+In the first part of the tutorial you will run replicate 1, and results for all replicates are precalculated and available in the second part.

 .. code-block:: bash